A

 land-people can co-exist because they live in different environments

 and economic activities .
-On the other hand. hunting people fought
+On the other hand. hunting people

 hunting people over hunting territories.
 Farmers fought farmers over

-farmland.
+farmland .
 Fisher-people fought fisher-people over fishing ground.

 Reindeer people fought other reindeer people who attempted to take an

-animal from their herd.
 But people in different circumstances from one

 another had no basis for quarreling.
-Instead they would interact.
-(If
+In North America, the native

 hunter-fisher-gatherers of the wilderness were never directly in